 Windows Versions during my Tenure...

 - Windows 3.1 - Believe it or not, this OS was still widely-used when I was hired, and I had to take tech support calls for it.
 (How many of you ever knew that there was a 32-bit version of Win31?
 I did - and I talked customers through getting it up and working.)
-Win31 wasn't bad, and I knew all sorts of really cool tweaks for customizing ProgMan which were soon to be obsolete.
+Win31 wasn't bad, and I knew all sorts of really cool tweaks for customizing ProgMan that were soon to be obsolete.
 But in its day it was great.

 - Windows NT 3.51 - This was the only viable Windows client and server product at the time that I was hired.
 Before I started at Microsoft, I was working in the IT department of a small college, and we had used WinNT351 for one of our servers.
 After I was hired by Microsoft I had to take tech support calls for WinNT351, which were an adventure.
 In terms of productivity, WinNT351 beat the crap out of Novell, which was far-too-cumbersome for most people, and that is why WinNT eventually took over the server market from Novell.